spryker/spryker-docs/docs/scos/user/back-office-user-guides/202200.0/merchandising/discount/creating-vouchers.md

 {% endinfo_block %}

+**Example:**
-Example: Discount is applied if five or more items are in the cart and it is Tuesday or Wednesday.
+<br>Discount is applied if five or more items are in the cart and it is Tuesday or Wednesday.
 ![Discount Condition](https://spryker.s3.eu-central-1.amazonaws.com/docs/User+Guides/Back+Office+User+Guides/Discount/Discount+Conditions:+Reference+Information/discount-condition.png)

 The minimum order amount value specifies the threshold which should be reached for the products in a cart with a certain attribute to be discounted.
 When added to cart, products with the attribute specified by a query are measured against the threshold.
 By default, the minimum order amount value is 1.
 It means that any discount is applied if the number of items (that meet the rules) inside the cart is superior or equal to 1.

+**Example**:
-Example: Discount is applied if 4 or more items with the Intel Core processor are in the cart.
+<br>Discount is applied if 4 or more items with the Intel Core processor are in the cart.
 ![Threshold](https://spryker.s3.eu-central-1.amazonaws.com/docs/User+Guides/Back+Office+User+Guides/Discount/Discount+Conditions:+Reference+Information/threshold.png)

 **More Advanced Example**